j-mark-hou/j-mark-hou.github.io/_posts/2018-09-15-rl-reading-guide.markdown

 		- the policy-from-Q argmax is discontinuous, so even small changes in your parameterization of Q-value can lead to big changes in policy
 		- this seems like it would make things unstable
 		- policy methods, you're directly modeling the probability of each action via some differentiable function, so by def continuous
-		- recent stuff like [trust policy policy optimization](https://arxiv.org/abs/1502.05477) that guarantee steps are not too big
+		- recent stuff like [trust region policy optimization](https://arxiv.org/abs/1502.05477) that guarantee steps are not too big
 - policy gradient (chapter 13):
 	- policy gradient theorem:
 		- final form of the policy gradient (equation 13.5 on p.326) is for the no-discounting case, so if you're confused about why there are stationary distributions in that expression, that's why